 In Australia, the waste accumulated due to coffee cups has created a situation so scary that companies have started working on sustainable methods to undo the damage caused so far.
 Read on to take a further look at coffee cup waste stats in Australia and what’s being done to restore the environment.

 How Much Waste Is Being Created?

 The worst characteristic of a disposable coffee cup is that it is produced for single use.
-Even though it undergoes an elaborate production process, it is thrown away as waste just after a beverage that stays in it for less than a few hours.
+Even though it undergoes an elaborate production process, it is thrown away as waste just after a beverage stays in it for less than a few hours.